Dark Mode Light Mode

 Cozy up at the Citadel with hot tea in local cafés or take a drive through snow-dusted landscapes.

-There will be some rain-fall which clears the air from dust.
+There will be some rainfall that clears the air of dust.

-• Pro: Cold but still ok, more clear air and not crowded.
+• Pro: Cold but still ok, clearer air and not crowded.

 Traveling in Iraqi Kurdistan is not without risk.